TIBCOSoftware/snappydata/docs/install.md

 6. The search result is displayed.
 From the search results, click **Select** to choose the AMI with the latest release version.

-7. On the **Choose an Instance Type** page, select the instance type as per the requirement of your use case and then click **Review and Launch** to launch the instance with default configurations. <br/><Note> Note: You can also continue customizing your instance before you launch the instance.
+7. On the **Choose an Instance Type** page, select the instance type as per the requirement of your use case and then click **Review and Launch** to launch the instance with default configurations. <br/>
+	<note> Note: </note>

+	* <note>You can also continue customizing your instance before you launch the instance.
 Refer to the AWS documentation for more information.</note>
+	* <note> When configuring the security groups, ensure that you open at least ports 22 (for SSH access to the EC2 instance) and 5050 (for access to Snappy UI).</note>

 8. You are directed to the last step **Review Instance Launch**.
 Check the details of your instance, and click **Launch**.